-A water quality monitoring programme will be agreed with NRW and implemented during the construction phase.
+- A water quality monitoring programme will be agreed with NRW and implemented during the construction phase.
 This could include monitoring of the discharges to surface water (if any proposed) to demonstrate that the discharges are not having an impact on the receiving watercourse.
-The frequency, duration and analytical suite of the monitoring programme will be agreed with NRW or BGCBC and TCBC prior to the commencement of construction activities.
+The frequency, duration and analytical suite of the monitoring programme will be agreed with NRW or BGCBC and TCBC prior to the commencement of construction activities. - 3.5.2 The water quality management plan will include: - Private Water Supply Assessment; - Details of the monitoring methods/sampling programme (including increased frequency of monitoring during the winter period); - Timescales for construction; - Timescales for submission of monitoring and interpretative reports to the LPA during construction; and - Details of triggers for specific action and any necessary contingency actions.